oliwoli/GPT-FT-data-processing/README.md

 - **skipCertainFiles**: Default true.
 Skips files which are named with a certain prefix.
 - **skipFilePrefix**: The prefix for the files that should be ignored by the script.
 Default: "todo_"

+in **mergeFiles.js** you can change the directory in which you want the merged file to be saved to.
+Default: *++PROCESSED"* (it will create an additional folder called "merged")